 I am very happy to have had the opportunity over the past two years to work with both these fine individuals.

-photographs of various events in which Student Senate took an active role this pat year indicate, from Trash Pickup along Highway 67 to delivering St. Valentine's Day gifts, this group of engaging students contributes pretty much daily to campus life here at Peru State College.
+And as the photographs of various events in which Student Senate took an active role this pat year indicate, from Trash Pickup along Highway 67 to delivering St. Valentine's Day gifts, this group of engaging students contributes pretty much daily to campus life here at Peru State College.

 I look forward to working with all of them again next year and hope here to compile a partial list of the group's accomplishments this year.